When are you open?

 - Free for children ages three and under

 - Free for members of the Fort Bend History Association

-- Free for active-duty service members of the U.S. military, with half-price admission for up to five family members accompanying the service member
+- Free for active-duty service members and veterans of the U.S. military, with half-price admission for up to five family members accompanying the service member

 How long does it take to visit the Park?

 It generally takes 3 to 4 hours to tour the entire Park.
 We recommend that guests plan to arrive at the latest by 1:30 p.m.